 6. The hammer

 The hammer candlestick is a bullish reversal pattern that is the opposite of the engulfing.
-It occurs when the price of the asset opens lower than its previous close, then trades higher than its opening price.
+It occurs when the asset’s price opens lower than its previous close, then trades higher than its opening price.

-However, if it appears after a long trade period that was in one direction, then it predicts that the trend will continue into the near future without any reversal for now.
+However, if it appears after a long trade period in one direction, it predicts that the trend will continue into the near future without any reversal for now.